The competitive real estate market in Iowa shows no signs of slowing down any time soon.

 Although you typically have an advantage as the seller in a bidding war, that doesn’t mean you won’t negotiate with buyers.
 In fact, it’s in your best interest to do so you and your agent can work out a deal that meets your needs (and then some).

-These are some of the negotiation tactics you and your agent can use while working with buyers:
+These are some of the negotiation tactics you and your agent can use while working with buyers in a multiple offer situation:

 - Negotiate early or late possession